icon-project/icon-sdk-js/README.md

 ## IconService.IconBuilder.DeployTransactionBuilder

-Builder class for `DeployTransaction` instance. `DeployTransaction` is a object representing a transaction object used for deploying SCORE.
+Builder class for `DeployTransaction` instance. `DeployTransaction` is an object representing a transaction object used for deploying SCORE.
 It extends `IcxTransaction` class, so instance parameters and methods of builder class are mostly identical to `IcxTransaction` class, except for the following:

 | Parameter       | Description |
 | ------------- | ----------- |